wntrblm/nox/docs/usage.rst

    programs be pre-installed. ``uv`` is distributed as a Python package and can be installed with the ``nox[uv]`` extra.

-You can also set this option in the Noxfile with ``nox.options.default_venv_backend``.
-In case both are provided, the commandline argument takes precedence.
+You can also set this option with the ``NOX_DEFAULT_VENV_BACKEND`` environment variable, or in the Noxfile with ``nox.options.default_venv_backend``.
+In case more than one is provided, the command line argument overrides the environment variable, which in turn overrides the Noxfile configuration.

 Note that using this option does not change the backend for sessions where ``venv_backend`` is explicitly set.